 The distance function needed for any turbulence model is computed once by default, based on the input grid.
 If the entire grid is moved rigidly, the distance function remains unchanged with motion.
 However, for deforming grids and (to a lesser extent) rigid overset grids, the distance from a point to the nearest surface may change to some extent as the grid is moved from the initial state.
 For deforming meshes, the grid points nearest to the surface behave as a nearly rigid grid, so the effect on the distance function is minimal.
 Currently, it is up to the user to decide if the extra cost of recomputing the distance function is justified.
-As defined in section B.4.29, setting recompute\turb\dist = .true. will force the distance function to be recomputed every turb\dist\update\freq time steps when grid motion is accomplished by deformation, or if overset grids are used.
+As defined in section B.4.28, setting recompute\turb\dist = .true. will force the distance function to be recomputed every turb\dist\ update\freq time steps when grid motion is accomplished by deformation, or if overset grids are used.
 The distance function is never recomputed for rigid meshes that do not require overset connectivity.
-These same distance function considerations also apply to the specialized capabilities discussed in section 7.5.
+These same distance function 7.5.